awsdocs/aws-lambda-developer-guide/sample-apps/blank/README.md

     $ git clone git@github.com:awsdocs/aws-lambda-developer-guide.git
     $ cd aws-lambda-developer-guide/sample-apps/blank

-Run `create-bucket.sh` to create a new bucket for deployment artifacts.
-Or, if you already have a bucket, replace `MY_BUCKET` in `deploy.sh` with the name of an existing bucket.
+Run `1-create-bucket.sh` to create a new bucket for deployment artifacts.
+Or, if you already have a bucket, rename `2-deploy.sh.template` to `2-deploy.sh` and replace `MY_BUCKET` in it with the name of an existing bucket.

     blank$ ./create-bucket.sh
     make_bucket: lambda-artifacts-a5e491dbb5b22e0d

+# Deploy
-Run `install.sh` to install the dependencies for the function, including the X-Ray SDK.
+Run `2-deploy.sh` to deploy the application.

-    blank$ ./install.sh
+    blank$ ./deploy.sh
     added 16 packages from 18 contributors and audited 18 packages in 0.926s
-    found 0 vulnerabilities

     added 17 packages from 19 contributors and audited 19 packages in 0.916s
-    found 0 vulnerabilities

-# Deploy
-Run `deploy.sh` to deploy the application.

-    blank$ ./deploy.sh
     Uploading to e678bc216e6a0d510d661ca9ae2fd941  2737254 / 2737254.0  (100.00%)
     Successfully packaged artifacts and wrote output template to file out.yml.
     Waiting for changeset to be created..